IceBeam/kf2-guaranteed-startup/README.md

     This is the default path to Killing Floor 2 executable (KFGame.exe).
 You'll need to change it.

 3. Go to your Killing Floor 2 installation directory.
+Steam Client can automatically open it for you:
+    - Open Steam.
+    - Select "Library".
+    - Right-click "Killing Floor 2".
+    - Select "Properties" from the drop-down list.
+    - Switch to the "Local Files" tab.
+    - Click "Browse Local Files".

-From there, change directory to Binaries, and then to Win64.
+4. From there, change directory to ```Binaries```, and then to ```Win64```.
 If you're using Windows Explorer to browse files, you should be able to get the full path by right-clicking any part of the address bar and choosing "Copy address as text".

-4. Paste the full path between the quotes (it is important to keep the quotes if your path has spaces).
+5. Paste the full path between the quotes (it is important to keep the quotes if your path has spaces).

     ```cmd
     set KFGameExePath="C:\YourSteamDir\SteamApps\common\killingfloor2\Binaries\Win64\"